neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab_5_GraphRAG/README.md

 # Lab 5 - GraphRAG with Neo4j

 This lab teaches you how to build Graph Retrieval-Augmented Generation (GraphRAG) applications using the official **neo4j-graphrag** Python library.
-You'll learn to load data into Neo4j, create embeddings, and use various retrieval strategies to build intelligent question-answering systems.
+Through four hands-on notebooks, you'll progress from understanding graph structure to building production-ready GraphRAG pipelines.

 ## What is GraphRAG?